 More than convincing people what is worth buying versus what isn’t, reviews also serve as social proof for determining what to think about a certain business, product, or service.

-According to Cornell research, the average rating for a hotel with 11 to 20 reviews is 3.5 out of 5 stars, with “terrible” reviews (with a rating of 1 star) at close to 12 percent.
+According to Cornell research, the average rating for a hotel with 11 to 20 reviews is 3.5 out of 5 stars, with “terrible” reviews (with a rating of 1 star) at close to 12%.
 But as a hotel sees 101 reviews or more, its average star rating increases to 3.9.

-The pattern is that the more reviews you have, the more likely it is that your business will have higher ratings.
+It seems the pattern is that the more reviews you have, the more likely it is that your business will have higher ratings.

 So apart from providing social proof for customers looking to make a purchase decision, reviews also provide social proof for how people perceive and what they should say about a given product or service.

-For example: a customer’s opinion about a Tripadvisor-listed restaurant with 200 reviews and an average rating of 4.5 stars is therefore less likely to go against the grain and differ from those who shared positive feedback.
+For example, a customer’s opinion about a Tripadvisor-listed restaurant with 200 reviews and an average rating of 4.5 stars is therefore less likely to go against the grain and differ from those who shared positive feedback.
 “This has great reviews, so I’m going to say the same about it.”

 Marketers are learning to leverage online reviews to provide compelling social proof and foster shopper confidence.
 Here are some of the ways you can leverage reviews of your business.

 Use Review Widgets and Customer Testimonials on Your Website